coletteabadie/War-1/README.md

 ## Design

 This program is designed from a "model-view" point of view.
 The core class, WarModel, tracks the game as it progresses and sends notifications to the implementation of WarView, which in this case, is WarGui.
+The WarGui, in turn, updates the GUI to reflect changes in the current game.
 The WarGui class is made up of a collection of JPanel subclasses which make up the GUI for the player to interact with to play the game.

 ### WarSimulator